padhyeSohum/next-chatbot/developer-notes.md

 [DONE] 15. make chat automatically scroll down when a new message is added
-16. use a css transition to show the user when their message has been added rather than just adding it there [DONE] 17. tell user when their question isn't valid
-18. make submit-answer input boxes show helper text from the beginning
+16. use a css transition to show the user when their message has been added rather than just adding it there [DONE] 17. tell user when their question isn't valid [DONE] 18. make submit-answer input boxes show helper text from the beginning [DONE] 19. hide chat-input when submit-answer is open